HyperSafeD/chilly/contracts/test.md

 ---

-## 2. Order Creation Tests (createOrder)
+## 2. Order Creation Tests (createOrder) ✅ COMPLETED

-### Missing Tests:
+### Completed Tests:
-- [ ] **Should create order with payment and deduct platform fee**
+- [x] **Should create order with payment and deduct platform fee**
-  - Test that payment is held in escrow
+  - ✅ Test that payment is held in escrow
-  - Test that platform fee is transferred to owner
+  - ✅ Test that platform fee is transferred to owner
-  - Test that seller amount is calculated correctly (price - fee)
+  - ✅ Test that seller amount is calculated correctly (price - fee)
-  - Test that contract balance increases by order price
+  - ✅ Test that contract balance increases by order price
-  - Test that owner receives platform fee
+  - ✅ Test that owner receives platform fee

-- [ ] **Should create order with all parameters**
+- [x] **Should create order with all parameters**
-  - Test with product name, description, quantity
+  - ✅ Test with product name, description, quantity
-  - Test with currency address (address(0) for native ETH)
+  - ✅ Test with currency address (address(0) for native ETH)
-  - Test with estimated delivery timestamp
+  - ✅ Test with estimated delivery timestamp
-  - Test with network identifier
+  - ✅ Test with network identifier
-  - Test with metadata hash (IPFS hash)
+  - ✅ Test with metadata hash (IPFS hash)
-  - Test that order number is generated correctly (ORD-{id})
+  - ✅ Test that order number is generated correctly (ORD-{id})

-- [ ] **Should validate order creation requirements**
+- [x] **Should validate order creation requirements**
-  - Test that order value must be >= minOrderValue
+  - ✅ Test that order value must be >= minOrderValue
-  - Test that quantity must be > 0
+  - ✅ Test that quantity must be > 0
-  - Test that product name cannot be empty
+  - ✅ Test that product name cannot be empty
-  - Test that network identifier cannot be empty
+  - ✅ Test that network identifier cannot be empty
-  - Test that seller cannot be zero address
+  - ✅ Test that seller cannot be zero address
-  - Test that seller cannot be the same as buyer
+  - ✅ Test that seller cannot be the same as buyer

-- [ ] **Should emit OrderCreated event with correct parameters**
+- [x] **Should emit OrderCreated event with correct parameters**
-  - Test event emission with all order details
+  - ✅ Test event emission with all order details
-  - Test indexed parameters (orderId, buyer, seller)
+  - ✅ Test indexed parameters (orderId, buyer, seller)
-  - Test non-indexed parameters (orderNumber, price, currency)
+  - ✅ Test non-indexed parameters (orderNumber, price, currency)

-- [ ] **Should track orders correctly**
+- [x] **Should track orders correctly**
-  - Test that order is added to `buyerOrders` mapping
+  - ✅ Test that order is added to `buyerOrders` mapping
-  - Test that order is added to `sellerOrders` mapping
+  - ✅ Test that order is added to `sellerOrders` mapping
-  - Test that `totalOrders` increments correctly
+  - ✅ Test that `totalOrders` increments correctly
-  - Test that order ID is assigned sequentially
+  - ✅ Test that order ID is assigned sequentially

-- [ ] **Should set order timestamps correctly**
+- [x] **Should set order timestamps correctly**
-  - Test that `createdAt` is set to block.timestamp
+  - ✅ Test that `createdAt` is set to block.timestamp
-  - Test that `updatedAt` is set to block.timestamp
+  - ✅ Test that `updatedAt` is set to block.timestamp
-  - Test that `transactionHash` is generated correctly
+  - ✅ Test that `transactionHash` is generated correctly

-- [ ] **Should handle edge cases**
+- [x] **Should handle edge cases**
-  - Test with very large order value
+  - ✅ Test with very large order value
-  - Test with maximum platform fee (10%)
+  - ✅ Test with maximum platform fee (10%)
-  - Test with empty product description
+  - ✅ Test with empty product description
-  - Test with empty metadata hash
+  - ✅ Test with empty metadata hash
-  - Test with estimated delivery of 0
+  - ✅ Test with estimated delivery of 0

 ---